About Us

 1948

-Jock Trinder started Trinder Engineers
+Jock started Trinder Engineers as a Blacksmiths

 1954

-Trinder took on his first apprentices
+Trinder took on their first apprentices

 1958